 It's one of the features of Elementor Pro that gives you ability to set block or page templates to your website.
-You can choose were to show a block based on different conditions.
+You can choose where to show a block based on different conditions.
 Here you can find more information about it.

 It's indeed useful for advanced website design, but Jupiter X has also a similar feature that has conflict with the Header and Footer templates when you set a display condition to the Header and Footer templates in Elementor Pro.
 The issue is, Elementor Pro overrides Jupiter X settings as soon as you set the Header or Footer templates to your website using the Display Conditions.
 Also, when you assign WooCommerce archive or single templates using the display conditions, you can not use the Shop Customizer settings anymore.
 It's a logical problem and in order to resolve it, you should make sure the display conditions are not set in any of the Header, Footer or WooCommerce templates.

 You can check how to work with Custom Header and footers in Jupiter X here: